 Same CR2032 battery, same ~12-month life.
 Apple didn’t switch to rechargeable or extend the runtime.
 Pop the stainless steel back, swap the coin cell, and you’re good for another year.
 Apple’s battery replacement guide covers both versions with identical steps.

 Water resistance stays at IP67 on both.
 That means submersion up to 1 meter for 30 minutes, enough for rain, puddles, and an accidental washing machine cycle.
 Not rated for swimming or saltwater.
+The AirTag waterproof guide covers exactly what IP67 handles and where it fails in real-world conditions.

-Find My network and NFC Lost Mode work the same on both.
-Both tap into Apple’s 2 billion-device mesh.
+Both tap into Apple’s billion-plus-device mesh.
 Anyone with an NFC phone, including Android, can scan a lost AirTag to see your contact info.
-Apple’s Find My privacy overview confirms that end-to-end encryption works identically on both hardware versions.
+Apple’s Find My overview confirms that end-to-end encryption works identically on both hardware versions.

 Every AirTag 1 accessory, holder, and case fits the AirTag 2 without modification.
 Same 31.9 mm diameter, and the 0.8g weight difference is imperceptible.